randyrossi/bmc64/README.md

 # Keyboards

-Use F-12 to bring up the menu and ESC/RUNSTOP to exit.
+Use F12 to bring up the menu and ESC/RUNSTOP to exit.

 If you use a real commodore keyboard, you can use Commodore Key + F7 in place of F12.
 You can also wire a button between GPIO16 and GND to activate the menu or use gamepads with buttons configured for the menu.
+Gamepads that have had a button configured to bring up the menu don't have to be assigned to a port to do that.
+So even if you have DB9 joysticks wired, you should still be able to plug in a wired/wireless usb gamepad to trigger the menu if you want.

 For the Keyrah, if you find your '=' key doesn't work.
 Try switching the keyboard type to 'UK'.
+You must save and restart for this to take effect.

 # Gamepad config

 As mentioned, gamepad support is limited.
 Some gamepads advertise their dpads as analog sticks so if your dpad setting doesn't work and you want to use a dpad, try switching to analog.
 Also, if the analog setting doesn't work, you may have to do some work to find the right axis # for both X and Y.  Usually, axis 0 and 1 are left stick X and Y axes but not always.
 My cheap 'Kiwitata' gamepads are 3 & 4.
 If your gamepad has two sticks, try 2 & 3 for right X/Y.

 In v1.0.5+, there is a configuration sub-menu that will help you configure your usb gamepads.
 You can monitor the raw usb values using 'Monitor raw USB data' men option.
 The only way to escape from this menu is ESC/RUNSTOP.

+# Menu Navigation

+Since v1.0.8, you can hold down keys or gamepad/joystick directions and the navigation action will auto-repeat.
+This accelerates the longer you hold in the same direction.

 # GPIO Joystick Banks